Publishing equality objectives: guidance for schools

 A school collects evidence that identifies a number of equality issues.
 It needs to prioritise the issues that are the most significant and prepare and publish its equality objectives.

 To do this, it shares a ‘shortlist’ with its board of governors, school council and parent and teacher associations (PTA).
 By publishing the feedback it receives from this exercise, the school can help the public to understand why they prioritised one equality issue over another.
-This should help to prevent the school from being questioned over its choice of equality objectives.
+This should help the school explain its choice of equality objectives.

-The PSED will help schools to focus attention on gaps in performance between different groups of pupils such as:
+The PSED will help to focus attention on performance gaps between groups of pupils, for example:

 • girls and boys